-Architectural & Interior Photography for The Tanglin Club in Singapore
+Architectural and Interior Photography for the Tanglin Club in Singapore

 I was commissioned by The Tanglin Club in Singapore to update their Architectural and Interior Photography for their new website.